 Since glass was much more expensive in the past, windows in older homes were smaller and composed of individual, small panes.
 In order to lend a fairy-tale vibe to the windows, select ones with many small panes.
 For an added magical pop, diamond pane windows can transport even an urban house to the enchanted forest.

 Anchor Your House in Stone

-While modern materials like concrete are perfect for most home’s foundations, stone detail on your home will tie it firmly with the past.
-The look of stone brings an historic tone that can make a home feel anchored in those olden days of legend and fairytale.
-Of course when building a new cottage style timber frame home you'll be able to also enjoy all the modern amenities as well, like superior insulation and energy efficiency.
+While modern materials like concrete are perfect for most homes’ foundations, stone detail on your home will tie it firmly with the past.
+The look of stone brings a historic tone that can make a home feel anchored in those olden days of legend and fairytale.
+Of course, when building a new cottage-style timber frame home, you’ll be able to also enjoy all the modern amenities as well, like superior insulation and energy efficiency.
 And unlike truly historic cottages, you can enjoy hot running water, dishwashers, state of the art laundry rooms, and home entertainment systems to bring some magic to your fairytale home.
-If you're interested in learning more about designing a timber frame cottage style home of your own, please contact Timberpeg to get started.
+If you’re interested in learning more about designing a timber frame cottage style home of your own, please contact Timberpeg to get started.